-My knowledge of our local resources help find solutions that without a CGCM are challenging and time consuming.
-I am a member of the Aging Life Care Association with a commitment to adhering to the ALCA Code of ethics and Standards of Practice.
+Our knowledge of our local resources help find solutions that without a CGCM are challenging and time consuming.
+Several people on our team are members of the Aging Life Care Association with a commitment to adhering to the ALCA Code of ethics and Standards of Practice.

 When families seek help from a Certified Geriatric Care Manager, it is often during a time of turmoil, transition or crisis.
 A Certified Geriatric Care Manager acts as an advocate for older adults during these difficult times.
 We help identify areas of concern, coordinate appropriate services and can help extend a senior’s ability to age in place.
 A CGCM can help piece together the ‘puzzle’ of navigating longevity by simplifying the complex process of aging.
 Planning ahead with the aid of a CGCM provides countless options for seniors and their families, while avoiding the possible crises in the lives of a frail elder.